microsoft/SPP_Public/README.md

 ### Unpacking a PowerBI Visual

 Now that you have your customized PowerBI file outfitted with tables from your database, the last thing to learn is how to reverse engineer a visual.
-Let’s take the visual below that we find from the Training page of ourreport:
+Let’s take the visual below that we find from the Training page of our report:

 We find some core elements to this visual.
 It contains data points from one of our tables.

-The first thing we point our attention to is the Visualization pane (1, from the image below).
+The first thing we point our attention to is the Visualization pane.
 This lets us choose which visualizationwe want to use to represent the data.
 Second, we select the specific metrics wewant from the Fields pane and we drag and drop it to each of the meta-data about the visual.

 In our case, Details == Player, Legend == Position, and the X/Y axes are governed by Max Velocity and Total Distance.
 It contains color formatting for each data point as well as a data label.
 Forwards are labeled as red, full backs are yellow, and so on.
 This is defined by the Formatting pane, shown by the red box in the image below.
 Here, you can set any formatting guidelines.
 The downward triangleslet you expand upon the formatting feature to dive deeper into the specific format.
 In our case, we would click on “Data colors” to change the colors of each position.
 Another example is “Category la..”, short for “Category Labels”, is how we get the player name to show up underneath the scatter plot data point.

 It contains 2 dashed, light-blue lines.
 Here, our red boxsignifies the Advanced Analytics pane.
 This is only available for certainvisuals, so you will have to reverse engineer other visuals in this report tolearn which visuals support this functionality.
 In our case, it lets us set benchmarks that allow us to divide the scatter plot into quadrants.

 If you check for these elements as you review the PowerBI file, you will get a sense of how to start creating your own.
-The 2nd pageof the report—Explanation of Reports—outlines the motivation behind each page.
+The 2nd page of the report—Explanation of Reports—outlines the motivation behind each page.
 Understanding how to read a visual for its components and formatting will bring you further along the journey of building your own robust reports.

 ## Conclusion

-We hope that this blog post serves as a way to get started with understanding how to import data into cloud storage and use the data with PowerBI to build reports and find visual signals.
+We hope that this readme serves as a way to get started with understanding how to import data into cloud storage and use the data with PowerBI to build reports and find visual signals.
 The Sports Performance Platform, incubated from the Microsoft Garage, is the first step in building a scalable solution to your sports analytics.
 To learn more, please visit this survey.